malzproduct/malzproduct.github.io/README.md

 						</ul>
 						<p align="left">
-						<i> For Children*, dilute 1 to 2 drops of MLB in 5 ML of coconut oil and apply on chest and back to get rid of phlegm</i><br>
+						<i> For Children, dilute 1 to 2 drops of MLB in 5 ML of coconut oil and apply* on chest and back to get rid of phlegm</i><br>

 *<small>Before applying MLB we recommend to do a patch test and then use.</small>						</p>
 					</div>